Harsimran082/Harsimran082.github.io/README.md

 >>
 >>-I am a Culture Enthusiast.
 >>
->>-I love the artistic form of expression.
+>>-I like the artistic form of expression.
 ----------------------